krishna16sharma/MazeKnight/README.md

 ### Story
 In this game you put yourself into the shoes of a knight whose dream is to be recognised by all in the kingdom.
 You get an opportunity to realize your dream when a dragon raids the kingdom and the princess goes missing.
-You decide to defeat the dragon for the glory of the kingdom.
+You decide to defeat the dragon to leave your mark in the kingdom's history.

 ## Gameplay
 - 'X' on the map marks your current position.
 Give the appropriate input to move around the map.